St George's Church, Tyldesley: Fittings and furniture

-The tower contains a peel eight bells, the original six were cast in 1825 by William Dobson at Downham Market in Norfolk.
+The tower contains a peal of eight bells, the original six were cast in 1825 by William Dobson at Downham Market in Norfolk.
 In 1910 the bells were rehung and two trebles by Mears and Stainbank added.
 In the 1960s, subsidence and cracks in the tower prevented the bells being rung but an inspection in 2012 revealed the bells could be rung after repairs to the frame.
 The Lancashire Association of Change Ringers paid for the repairs and the bells were rung again in December 2012.

 The town's first public clock, with three faces was installed on the tower in 1847, it was paid for by public subscription.
 A four-faced clock installed in 1913, wound by hand until 1967, now has an electrical movement.
 In 1937, electricity superseded gas for lighting.
 After 1912 the town council was responsible for the cost of repairs and illumination.

 The church, when first built, could seat 1,100 people.
 The church retains its west gallery, originally there were two but the upper gallery was destroyed in a fire.
 The original 1825 font was replaced by a larger one in 1853.
 In 1860 an organ was bought from Willis of London for £350 replacing a barrel organ given by George Ormerod when the church opened.

 Most of the church woodwork dates from the extensions and refurbishment in 1887.
 The chancel woodwork is in American walnut and was carved by Earp of Manchester.
 The wooden altar is elaborately carved as is the reredos.
 The pulpit is in carved walnut on a base of Mansfield red stone.
 A new case was made for the organ at the east end of the south aisle.
 New pitch pine pews were stained and polished to match the chancel woodwork and replaced the original box pews.

 The stained glass in the east window was designed by William Pointer of Manchester and dates from 1956.
 On either side of the window are mosaic panels dated 1914, each of which depicts two evangelists.
 The stained-glass windows depicting saints in the north and south walls of the chancel date from the 19th century and were moved from Bishopscourt, the former palace of the Bishops of Manchester, in about 1958.
 Monuments include one dated 1855 showing a "grieving woman slumped over an urn" and a bronze plaque from 1924.